big-halo/.github/profile/README.md

-We are building superintelligence powered by AI wearables.Halo is building the future of wearable intelligence — technology that feels like a superpower.
+Halo is building the future of wearable intelligence — technology that feels like a superpower.

 We’ve reached 80M+ views across viral launches, been featured on the New York Times, TechCrunch, NBC, and Forbes, and are moving fast.